HARSHGit45/CodeClauseInternship_spamClassifier/README.md

 ## Project Structure

-- `spam_detection.py`: The main script containing the code for training the model and making predictions.
+- `spam_classifier.ipynb`: The main script containing the code for training the model and making predictions.
 - `requirements.txt`: Lists the required Python libraries for the project.
-- `data/`: Directory containing the training data.
-- `models/`: Directory to save the trained model.
 - `README.md`: Project documentation.

 ## Usage